 Indeed, gaining subscriptions from those who show genuine interest in the company’s videos will produce loyal viewers who have a keen interest in what the company produces.
 This organic growth has lasting value, yet occurs at a slow rate.

-To reach more viewers, advertise on YouTube.
+To reach more viewers with video marketing, advertise on YouTube.
 With the YouTube video platform having become a Google subsidiary, a business can take advantage of Google’s data-rich targeting with AdWords for video.

 Before You Begin, Though, Make Sure the Brand Is Memorable